 For a family vacation that is truly unique, look no further than Morocco.
 A short flight takes you to the doorstep of a different world, a maze of bustling souks, ancient Kasbahs and rugged mountainscapes which are bound to enthral and excite even the youngest of imaginations.
-From the exotic intrigue of Marrakech, to the old pirate port of Essaouira and the shifting sand dunes of the Sahara, Morocco is a playground for children.
+From the exotic intrigue of Marrakech, to the shifting sand dunes of the Sahara, Morocco is a playground for children.

 Morocco is so full of wonder for little ones.
 It is a land of contrasts, warm hospitality and unique experiences which the whole family can enjoy.
-The kaleidoscopic colors of the Medina, the windswept coastline of the Atlantic and the snow-capped peaks of the Atlas Mountains are all as different and as spectacular as each other.
+The kaleidoscopic colors of the Medina and the snow-capped peaks of the Atlas Mountains are as different and as spectacular as each other.
 The best time to visit Morocco is arguably before the fierce heat of summer takes its toll, or after it has subsided.
-Traveling during half term in February, May and October makes for a brilliant getaway with the whole family in tow.

 Ensconcing yourself and your family in the Atlas Mountains for a few days showcases yet another side to Morocco.
 Take a cookery lesson and learn the nuances of authentic Berber cuisine, or trek through the dramatic scenery with adventurous teens.
 Kasbah Tamadot is a brilliant base camp during your stay, go fossil hunting in the mountains, search the hotel’s grounds for its resident peahens and tortoises, and hunker down to a movie night under the stars for the ultimate family stay.